 This flooring product comes with a Home Legend Limited Wear Warranty.
 The warranty applies to original purchaser of the flooring.
 It warrants the original purchaser that the finish surface will not wear through for duration of the stated warranty from the date of purchase.
-Please contact our Customer Service Representative by calling our toll-free number 877-630-1800 or 877-960-8001 or send in the warranty registration below for a written copy which provides detail terms of coverage and limitations.
+Please contact our Customer Service Representative by calling our toll-free number (877) 690-9663 or send in the warranty registration below for a written copy which provides detail terms of coverage and limitations.
 You may also email your request to claims@homelegend.com.

+WARRANTY REGISTRATION

-WARRANTY REGISTRATION UPON RECEIPT OF THIS REGISTRATION FORM AND COPY OF RECEIPT, WE WILL SEND YOU A WRITTEN WARRANTY DOCUMENT.
-SEND or EMAIL ONE COMPLETED FORM ALONG WITH A COPY OF PROOF OF PURCHASE TO:
+UPON RECEIPT OF THIS REGISTRATION FORM AND COPY OF RECEIPT, WE WILL SEND YOU A WRITTEN WARRANTY DOCUMENT.
+SEND OR EMAIL ONE COMPLETED FORM ALONG WITH A COPY OF PROOF OF PURCHASE TO:

 HOME LEGEND, LLC WARRANTY REGISTRATION P.O.
 BOX 887 ADAIRSVILLE, GA 30103

 Customer Name

 Customer Address

-City, State, ZIP Code
+City, State, Zip Code

 Phone/E-mail

 Product Model Number

 Product Description

 Date Purchase

 Retailer Name

 Retailer Address

-City, State, ZIP Code
+City, State, Zip Code

 Installer